 As has been customary with previous seasons, season 5 will see a complete cast change to reflect the passing of time.
-So far we know that Imelda Staunton is set to play the Queen, Jonathan Pryce is cast as Prince Philip, Lesley Manville as Princess Margaret, Elizabeth Debicki as Princess Diana and Olivia Williams will play Camilla Parker Bowles.
-It has been suggested that Dominic West is lined up to take over from Josh O’Connor as Prince Charles.
+So far we know that Imelda Staunton is set to play the Queen, Jonathan Pryce is cast as Prince Philip, Lesley Manville as Princess Margaret, Elizabeth Debicki as Princess Diana, Olivia Williams as Camilla Parker Bowles and Dominic West will play Prince Charles.

-It was Josh himself who potentially let the casting news slip, in a recent interview with GQ: ‘I absolutely loved it.
+Josh O’Connor, who played Prince Charles in seasons 3 and 4, told GQ: ‘I absolutely loved it.
 But the reason I wanted to be an actor is to play different people,’ he said.
 ‘Playing that character has brought me a lot of joy.
 But it’s lovely to come away and go, “Great.
 Now hand it over to Dominic West”.’

 It has previously been reported that Fleabag‘s Andrew Scott (aka the ‘Hot Priest’) has been approached to play none other than former prime minister Tony Blair.
 Scott is just a year older than Blair was when he entered Downing Street in 1997 and it has been suggested he will be a key character in the next series of The Crown.
 How exciting!